- Home

 Understanding the aim of treatment

-For early or locally advanced non-small cell lung cancer (stages 1–3 NSCLC) or limited-stage small cell lung cancer (stage 1–3 SCLC), treatment may be given with the aim of making all signs and symptoms of the cancer go away.
-This is called curative intent treatment.
+For early or locally advanced non-small cell lung cancer (stages 1–3 NSCLC) or limited-stage small cell lung cancer (stages 1–3 SCLC), treatment may be given with the aim of making the cancer go away.
+This is called curative treatment.

-Because lung cancer causes vague symptoms in the early stages, many people are diagnosed when the cancer is advanced (stage 4 NSCLC, or extensive stage or stage 4 SCLC).
+Because lung cancer causes vague symptoms or even no symptoms in the early stages, most people are diagnosed when the cancer is advanced (stage 4 NSCLC, stage 4 SCLC or extensive disease).
 This means the cancer has spread outside the lung to other parts of the body.

-When cancer is advanced, the goal of treatment is often to maintain quality of life by controlling the cancer, slowing down its spread and managing any symptoms.
+When cancer is advanced, the aim of treatment is often to maintain quality of life by controlling the cancer, slowing down its spread and managing any symptoms.
 This is called palliative treatment.

-Sometimes palliative treatment can stabilise the cancer, enabling people to enjoy a good quality of life for many months or even years.
+Sometimes palliative treatment can significantly shrink or control the cancer, helping people to live as fully and as comfortably as possible for many months or years.

 NSCLC and SCLC are treated in different ways.
 There are also treatments to improve breathing.